 In this digital world we live in, it’s nice to know there are still some places left that offer little or absolutely no connectivity at all.
-That means no way to update your followers on social media, nowhere to check your emails and no way to stream the latest episode of whatever show you might currently be hooked on.
-With cell phone reception doubtful and good times guaranteed, here’s our list of the top 10 places around the world to well and truly get off the grid.
+That means no way to update your followers on social media, nowhere to check your emails and no chance to stream the latest episode of whatever show you might currently be hooked on.
+With cell phone reception doubtful and good times guaranteed, from Peru to Nepal and Morocco to Mongolia, here’s our list of the top 10 places around the world to well and truly get off the grid.

 1. Annapurna, Nepal

 The breathtaking views of the Annapurna region will overwhelm even the most committed technophiles.
 Comprising some of the planet’s highest mountain peaks, the Annapurna Conservation Area is Nepal’s first and largest conservation area.
 It’s also home to some world-class treks, including the famed Annapurna Circuit.
 Unplug and get a good whiff of that fresh mountain air!